damwhit/course-report-git-post/README.md

 sophisticated version control type features such as microsoft word's 'go back' feature that allows you to go back to previously saved version of a file.
 Git takes it to the next level by allowing us to decide exactly when we save a version of a project and it allows us to provide annotations when doing so.
+One thing to keep in mind is that Git is most often used 'locally', which just means on your computer.
+That is in contrast to GitHub, which is a website that hosts Git repositories.

 Git was originally developed by Linus Torvalds, while maintaining the Linux kernel (An operating system that runs the majority of smartphones, tablets,